williamcaamot/MicroservicesV2/readme.md

 ### Short description of functionality in services
 #### CompanyManager Service
 CompanyManager Service handles managing Workspaces, Companies, searching through Brønnøysundregistrene, and saving Communication with companies.
 It serves as the central repository for all company-related data, including contact details and interactions.
+CompanyManager also sends events to AIService through RabbitMQ for generating sales pitches and persists the results, aligning with the principles of event-driven architecture.

 #### AIService
 AI Service handles generating and persisiting sales pitches, also handles API calls for fetching these sales pitches from the React Client.